ahmykhan/OOP-Banking-Management_System/README.md

 # OOP Banking Management System

 A comprehensive, console-based Banking Management System implemented in C++ utilizing core Object-Oriented Programming (OOP) paradigms.
-This project was developed as part of the Object-Oriented Programming (CS) course at FAST-NUCES[cite: 1].
+This project was developed as part of the Object-Oriented Programming course at FAST-NUCES[cite: 1].

 ## 🏛️ Project Architecture & OOP Concepts
 This system completely avoids hardcoding by leveraging advanced OOP relationships[cite: 1]: